It's Rush Limbaugh, the Excellence in Broadcasting Network.

 So a gaffe made by Kerry, stolen from a comedian who put it on Twitter on Friday, Albert Brooks, becomes U.S. policy.

-This is a comedy of errors.
+So this now, this is a comedy of errors.

-Elizabeth Obaggy is a fraud.
+Elizabeth O'Baggy is a fraud.

-And she has been the primary influence or a primary influence in our policy.
+And she has been the primary influence, or a primary influence in our policy.

-Literally, literally mind-bowing.
+Literally, literally mind-boggling.

-Here, grab Zumby 24.
+Here, grab somebody 24.

 And Obama has delayed the vote in Congress on the use of force authorization.